 Dry, itchy skin

 As soon as the temperatures start to drop outside and thermostats inside go up, dry, itchy skin sets in.
-The moisture is not only zapped from the air, but it is depleted from your skin as well.
+Moisture is not only zapped from the air but also depleted from your skin.
 If it is not replenished, dry, itchy skin can turn into an unsightly and uncomfortable red rash.

 Severe itching

-Eczema is a skin condition sometimes called dermatitis that causes dry, flaky, red patches, often accompanied by severe itching.
+Eczema is a skin condition, sometimes called dermatitis, that causes dry, flaky, red patches, often accompanied by severe itching.
 It can be worsened by environmental factors like cold temperatures.
-Both adults and children can get eczema, but Dr. Wiggins says they tend to be worse for populations at both extremes of life.
+Both adults and children can get eczema, but Dr. Wiggins says it tends to be worse in populations at both extremes of life.

 “Young children have more delicate skin, and the elderly tend to produce less oils, thereby providing less support and protection for their skin.”

-Dr. Wiggins also says to minimize itchy-flare-ups, it is especially important not to scratch eczema, because this can cause the spread of bacteria into cracks in your skin, which can lead to infection.
+Dr. Wiggins also says that to minimize itchy flare-ups, it is especially important not to scratch eczema because this can spread bacteria into cracks in the skin, which can lead to infection.

 Immune reaction